Trading Places: A Defense Attorney Turned Plaintiff Gets $1.55 Mil. Verdict in Personal Injury Case

 "Your whole life is exposed to everyone," he said.
 According to court papers, Pakuris, 52, was struck from behind as he sat at a shopping mall entrance waiting to make a right turn.

 The driver of the other car was Justin Buckwalter.
-Pakuris's attorney in the matter, Kenneth Fulginiti of Duffy & Keenan, said Buckwalter, who is in his mid-20s, was at the time of the accident an employee of his parents' business, a chain of specialty shops in various malls in the Philadelphia suburbs.
+Pakuris's firm in the matter, Duffy & Keenan, said Buckwalter, who is in his mid-20s, was at the time of the accident an employee of his parents' business, a chain of specialty shops in various malls in the Philadelphia suburbs.

 Buckwalter was represented in the case by attorneys from the Law Offices of Gerald F. Strachan, which serves as in-house counsel for the Ohio Casualty Insurance Co.
 Company spokeswoman Cindy Denney declined to comment on the jury's verdict.

 In court papers, the defense described the January 2003 accident as featuring a "low speed impact" and suggested that Pakuris' tear stemmed from a pre-existing condition.
-Fulginiti, who handled the matter with lead trial counsel Thomas Duffy, said that as a result of kidney failure, Pakuris had needed a kidney transplant about a year before the accident.
+Lead trial counsel Thomas Duffy said that as a result of kidney failure, Pakuris had needed a kidney transplant about a year before the accident.
 Shortly before the accident, Pakuris had gone for a check-up to his nephrologist, who noted that the medication Pakuris was using to treat his kidney problems was apparently causing pain in his joints.

-After approximately four hours' deliberations, the 12-member panel returned with its 11-1 finding in favor of Pakuris, Fulginiti said.
+After approximately four hours' deliberations, the 12-member panel returned with its 11-1 finding in favor of Pakuris, the firm said.
 The award includes $1.3 million for Pakuris and $250,000 for his wife, Joan.
-Fulginiti said a petition for roughly $50,000 in delay damages has been filed.
-Fulginiti said that while it was not mentioned during the trial that Pakuris is a defense attorney who regularly represents insurance companies, the defense noted on several occasions that both Pakuris and his wife are lawyers.
+The firm said a petition for roughly $50,000 in delay damages has been filed.
+The firm said that while it was not mentioned during the trial that Pakuris is a defense attorney who regularly represents insurance companies, the defense noted on several occasions that both Pakuris and his wife are lawyers.

-"They certainly tried to paint the picture that (Pakuris) is a well-to-do person and contrast him with this young man who caused the accident," Fulginiti said.
+"They certainly tried to paint the picture that (Pakuris) is a well-to-do person and contrast him with this young man who caused the accident," the firm said.
 "But he came off the way he is, which is a family man."

 According to court papers, Pakuris has claimed his injuries have impaired his ability to actively care for his two younger sons, ages 3 and 1.
 Pakuris also has a 22-year-old son from a previous marriage.